fusioncharts/dev_centre_docs/chart-guide/standard-charts/candlestick-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/b3xfLrmg/) to edit the candlestick chart.

-## Set the price to plot for the line price chart
+## Set the Price to Plot for the Line Price chart

 For a price chart rendered as a line chart, you can decide whether you want to plot the chart w.r.t. the opening price or the closing price, using the `plotClosingPrice` attribute.